 Model#

-The model class is used to collect equations into groups and to label them so that they can be solved.
-It also allows specifying the problem type (e.g. LP, MIP etc.), sense of the problem (MIN, MAX, FEASIBILITY) and the objective of the problem at hand.
+The model class is used to group equations and label them for solving.
+It also allows specifying the problem type (e.g. LP, MIP, etc.), the sense of the problem (MIN, MAX, FEASIBILITY), and the objective of the problem.

-The overall syntax of a model is as follows:
+The general syntax for creating a model is as follows:

 from gamspy import Container, Variable, Equation, Model, Sense, Problem